In the A-Z of life, it’s the little things that matter! That’s what Pratham’s gratitude list reminded me of!

 2) Words starting with K, Q, U, Y and Z did not come to my son Pratham initially, so I introduced a few words to him and as he is learning phonics and sounds, so introducing new words seems easier for me.

 Parents and children, both are practising Gratitude in the company of one another.
-It helps them in building the bond stronger and also assists them with exercising of the gratitude muscles.
+It helps them in building the bond stronger and also assists them with exercising the gratitude muscles.
 Just as physical exercise is important, so is gratitude practices for children and parent both.

 This further contributes to enhancing their vocabularies where more words can be introduced to the child in a play-way method.

-Early gratitude practices help in Self Discovery & Personal Development of a child.
+Early gratitude practices help in Self Discovery & the Personal Development of a child.
 With this, you are also teaching the kids about the sense of organs and body parts.